 "A disability statement opens the lines of communication making the student feel more comfortable approaching faculty to disclose their disability and need for accommodation."
 Jennifer Aaron, student self-advocate

 In postsecondary settings, students are the best source of information regarding their special needs.
 They are responsible for disclosing their disabilities and requesting accommodations.
 To create a welcome course environment, include a statement on your class syllabus inviting students who require accommodations to meet with you.
 For example:

 - Students already working with Accessibility and Health Promotion have provided the office with documentation of their disability.
-Faculty should not ask the student for documentation, however, they can request that a letter be sent to verify the disability.
+Students will present professors with a DSS letter which outlines required and approved accommodations.

 - A statement on the syllabus and an announcement in class normalizes the accommodation process by treating it as just another part of the course.

-- The statement can be altered to meet the specific needs of your department/courses.
+- The syllabus statement can be altered to meet the specific needs of your department/courses.

 - It is recommended that instructors for multiple section courses and labs come to an agreement on the syllabus statement used.